-How much photo retouching is needed on an image?
+How much retouching is needed on an image?
 Before starting your airbrushing, read the photo retouching instructions sent by the client.
 Sometimes I get emails from photo retouchers asking for work, one even suggested I replace myself as the retoucher with him.
 The reason he gave me was that he is a far better photo retoucher than me.
-What he had done to prove this to me is download one of my portrait retouch examples and airbrush it himself.
+What he had done to prove this to me is download one of my portrait retouch examples and airbrushed it himself.
 The results were really interesting.
 He had completely transformed the girl in the photo to a “cartoon like” thing of beauty!

-So to sum up, read the instructions sent to you by the client, if you have any doubts regarding the retouching work and what needs doing, ask for further instructions.
+Read the instructions sent to you by the client, if you have any doubts regarding the retouching work and what needs doing, ask for further instructions.
 This way you will spend way less time in front of your computer, and you never know; I might have even give him a job!